Tiger shark: Vision

-Sharks do not have moveable upper or lower eyelids, but the tiger shark—among other sharks—has a nictitating membrane, a clear eyelid that can cover the eye.
+Sharks do not have moveable upper or lower eyelids, but the tiger shark—among other sharks—has a nictitating membrane, which is a clear eyelid that can cover the eye.
 A reflective layer behind the tiger shark's retina, called the tapetum lucidum, allows light-sensing cells a second chance to capture photons of visible light.
 This enhances vision in low-light conditions.

 Distribution and habitat

 The tiger shark is often found close to the coast, mainly in tropical and subtropical waters throughout the world.
 Its behavior is primarily nomadic, but is guided by warmer currents, and it stays closer to the equator throughout the colder months.
 It tends to stay in deep waters that line reefs, but it does move into channels to pursue prey in shallower waters.
 In the western Pacific Ocean, the shark has been found as far north as Japan and as far south as New Zealand.
 It has also been recorded in the Mediterranean Sea, but rarely, off Malaga (Spain), Sicily (Italy) and Libya.

 Tiger sharks can be seen in the Gulf of Mexico, North American beaches, and parts of South America.
 It is also commonly observed in the Caribbean Sea.
 Other locations where tiger sharks are seen include off Africa, China, India, Australia, and Indonesia.
 Certain tiger sharks have been recorded at depths just shy of 900 m.